Dakini/simple_streamlit_agent/README.md

 # AI Hero - Documentation Assistant

-An AI-powered search agent that answers questions about documentation using intelligent chunking, vector embeddings, and Claude AI.
+An AI-powered search agent that answers questions about documentation using intelligent chunking, vector embeddings

 ## Overview